AmshikaH/carbon-securevault-azure/README.md

 # Carbon Secure Vault Extension for Azure Key Vault

-Carbon Secure Vault extension to use Azure Key Vault as an external secret repository.
+Carbon Secure Vault extension to use an Azure Key Vault as an external secret repository.

 ## Step 1: Building and Inserting the Azure Extension into the Identity Server

 1. Clone this project onto your computer or download it as a zip.
 2. Run `mvn clean install` from the carbon-securevault-azure directory to build the OSGi bundle for the extension.
-3. Copy this bundle from the target directory within the project.
+3. Copy this bundle, the `org.wso2.carbon.securevault.azure-1.0.jar` file, from the `target` directory within the project.
 4. Insert the bundle within the Identity Server by pasting it into the `dropins` directory (`<IS_HOME>/repository/components/dropins`).

 ## Step 2: Enabling Carbon Secure Vault